MrR0807/citizen/README.md

 ## Git

 What happens when tag is equal to branch name?
 It will checkout to tag, instead of branch.
-That means, that new code has been commited to branch and CI tool would like to checkout to the head of named branch (using branch name), it will checkout to tag and you won't have your changes deployed.
+That means, that new code has been commited to branch and CI tool would like to checkout to the head of named branch (using branch name), it will checkout to tag, and you won't have your changes deployed.